 I would drive by these places all of the time over the past 25 years and think how pretty they were; some of them I would walk in with my friends when my daughters were small and were riding in strollers.
 But since everything closed up here in quarantine, the preserves were my sanctuaries to get out of the house and explore.

-It was around my 50th birthday when I decided I would make myself a challenge: I wanted to visit most if not all of the forest preserves within the Chicago and Milwaukee area during my 50th year.
+Around my 50th birthday, I decided to set a goal for myself: I wanted to visit the majority, if not all, of the forest preserves in the Chicago and Milwaukee areas during my 50th year.

 It saved my life.